Analysis of a Reaction-Diffusion SIR Epidemic Model with Noncompliant Behavior: Simulation Discussion

-Our last two figures demonstrate the dependence on the noncompliance infection rate and recovery rate ($\mu$ and $\nu$ respectively), which is encoded in theorem \ref{t.w11191}.
-These simulations capture cases where $\R_0$ (the reproductive ratio corresponding to an entirely compliant population) is small, but $\R_0^*$ (the reproductive ratio corresponding to an entirely noncompliant population) is large.
-In this case, preventing an outbreak of the disease would hinge upon the population remaining compliant.
-This is seen in figures \ref{fig:5} and \ref{fig:6}.
+\WW{Figures \ref{fig:5} and $\ref{fig:6}$ demonstrate the dependence of the outcome of the epidemic on the noncompliance infection rate and recovery rate ($\mu$ and $\nu$ respectively), which is encoded in theorem \ref{t.w11191}.
+In these simulations, parameters are chosen so that $\lambda = \frac{b\beta(1-\alpha)^2}{\delta} - (\gamma + \delta) \approx -\frac 1 5< 0$, and thus $\R_0< 1$.
+However, $\lambda^* = \frac{b\beta}{\nu + \delta} - (\gamma + \delta) \approx \frac 1 3$, so $\R_0^* > 1$.
+In this case, preventing an outbreak of the disease would hinge upon the population remaining compliant.} This is seen in figures \ref{fig:5} and \ref{fig:6}.
 Note that the simulations for these figures hold all parameters constant except for $\mu$ and $\nu$.
-In figure \ref{fig:5}, $\mu$ is small and $\nu$ is large, meaning that individuals become noncompliant at a slower rate, and once they become noncompliant, transfer back to compliance very quickly.
+In figure \ref{fig:5}, $\mu$ is small relative to $\nu$, meaning that individuals become noncompliant at a slower rate, and once they become noncompliant, transfer back to compliance very quickly.
 In this case, the portion of the noncompliant population remains small for all time, and no outbreak occurs.
-However, in figure \ref{fig:6}, the roles are reversed: $\mu$ is large and $\nu$ is small, meaning the noncompliant populations grow more rapidly, and become compliant again more slowly.
+However, in figure \ref{fig:6}, the roles are reversed: $\mu$ is large relative to $\nu$, meaning that the noncompliant populations grow more rapidly, and become compliant again more slowly.
 In this case, while there is initial decrease in the total portion of the infected population, after a large enough portion becomes noncompliant, there is an outbreak of the disease, as effective reproductive ratio approaches $\R_0^*$.
-This demonstrates the result of theorem \ref{t.w11191}(i), wherein, if one can guarantee that the population remains compliant (i.e., if $\mu$ is small enough and $\nu$ is large enough), one can achieve asymptotic stability of the disease free state, but this also demonstrates that with no such guarantee, an outbreak can occur.
+This demonstrates the crucial dependence theorem \ref{t.w11191}(i) on $\mu$ and $\nu$.
+If one can guarantee that the population remains compliant (i.e., if $\mu$ is small enough and $\nu$ is large enough), one can achieve asymptotic stability of the disease free state, but this also demonstrates that with no such guarantee, an outbreak can occur.

+\WW{Finally, for technical reasons, our theorems require assumptions regarding the diffusion coefficients, and to satisfy all of these assumptions simultaneously, it is simplest to consider the case where all diffusion coefficients are the same.
+However, in simulations we can vary these to empirically observe the behavior.
+Specifically, it is interesting to observe the behavior as $d_I$ and $d_{I^*}$ are alternately made very large or very small, since these are the coefficients that appear in \eqref{e.w08013},\eqref{e.w08014} and\eqref{e.w07293},\eqref{e.w07294}, respectively.
+For all the ensuing simulations, we use the same parameter values as in figure \ref{fig:6}, except that in figures \ref{fig:7} and \ref{fig:8} we vary the value of $d_I$ and $d_{I^*}$ while leaving all other diffusion coefficients fixed at $d = 0.02,$ and in figure \ref{fig:9}, we vary the value of $d_{S^*}, d_{I^*}$ and $d_{R^*}$ while leaving the other diffusion coefficients fixed at $d = 0.02.$}